Dental Implants and Jawbone Regeneration

 In order for dental implants to be successful, they must be completed embedded in dense, healthy jawbone.
 Although this can be frustrating for patients who have experienced bone atrophy, there is a solution with jawbone regeneration.

 Patients who are lacking adequate bone structure for dental implants can rebuild their jawbone with ridge augmentation.
 During this procedure, a bone grafting material is placed to add volume, height, and width to the bony ridge underneath the gums.

 This procedure adds a few months to the total treatment timeline, as the bone must heal before implants can be placed.
 However, because dental implants offer a predictable long-term solution, most patients agree it is well worth the wait.

 If the maxillary molars are lost, the sinus cavity can descend and occupy the space previously inhabited by the roots of the natural teeth.
 As you can imagine, in this situation, dental implants could not be successfully placed, as they would invade the maxillary sinus.
 If this occurs, the condition can be corrected with a sinus lift.

 During this surgical treatment, the maxillary sinus membrane is gently moved up into its proper location.
 The void underneath is then filled with a bone grafting substance to regenerate the bone that was lost.

 Like ridge augmentation, a sinus lift can take a significant amount of time to fully heal, sometimes up to nine months.
 However, once the bone has been regenerated, dental implants can be placed.

 Contact Our Practice for More Information

 Have you previously been told you have too much bone loss for dental implants?
 With today’s advanced techniques, we can regenerate lost bone and create a healthy foundation for your tooth restorations.
-To determine your eligibility, schedule a visit at the Texas Denture Clinic.
+To determine your eligibility, schedule a visit at the Texas Denture Clinic and Implant Center.
 Call us at one of our three office locations or contact us online anytime.